cjordan/cjordan.github.io/research.md

 ---

 # Research interests
+## Epoch of Reionisation and the Ionosphere
+These days, I'm working as a low-frequency radio astronomer with the [MWA](http://mwatelescope.org/), with the ultimate goal of detecting the [Epoch of Reionisation](http://astronomy.curtin.edu.au/research/epoch-of-reionisation/).
+To aid detection of the EoR, much of my recent research has involved characterisation of ionospheric activity.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mCCiaJ_qS8E?rel=0" frameborder="0" allowfullscreen></iframe>

+More to come...

+## Star formation
 My exposure within star formation research includes:

 + dense gas tracers, such as $\text{CS}$ $(1-0)$ and $\text{NH}_3$ $(1,1)$